 The Team London Website are a free of charge volunteering brokerage site that allows individuals to search opportunities posted on the Website by organisations that they consider match their criteria and skills.
 Organisations seeking volunteers will be able to register on the Website and post opportunities.

 Any organisation offering volunteering opportunities within the Greater London area is eligible to apply to register on the Team London website, providing:

 - It is able to provide fulfilling volunteering opportunities

 - Its programmes benefit the community

-- It does not require financial contribution for participating in volunteering activities.
+- It does not require a financial contribution from individuals participating in volunteering activities (excludes corporate groups)

 These Terms and Conditions may be changed at any time without notice, so please check them every now and then.
 If you continue to use the website we’ll assume you agree with the new terms.